Graduate Programs in Medieval Art History

 ebaboula@uvic.ca

-Catherine Harding, Associate Professor.
-Ph.D., University College, University of London.
+Catherine Harding, Associate Professor, Ph.D.
+University College, University of London.

 charding@uvic.ca

-Marcus Milwright, Professor, Director for Program of Medieval Studies.
-D.Phil., Oxford.
+Marcus Milwright, Professor, Ph.D.
+University of Oxford.

 mmilwrig@uvic.ca

-M.A., Ph.D. in Art and Architectural History
+M.Phil., M.Litt., and Ph.D. in Art History

 lawlessc@tcd.ie